 This summer, a story broke about a scam Brave advertisement.
 People apparently clicked on this seemingly legitimate Google Ad for Brave, thinking they were about to enter a whole new world of online safety and security.
 Instead they downloaded a fake package full of poisonous computer viruses.
 (The fraudulent web address was “bráve.com” with a little accent over the a, instead of “brave.com” — pretty devious!)

-This is not Brave’s fault of course, but it does highlight the importance of online security, and how little Brave or any other piece of software can really do to protect us from our biggest vulnerability: human nature.
+This is not Brave’s fault of course, but it does highlight the importance of online security, and how little Brave or Google or anyone else can really do to protect us from our biggest vulnerability: ourselves.

 Otherwise, find out more about the Brave browser and the company by typing “brave.com” into your own address bar, or by simply clicking on this link (go on, you can trust me): https://brave.com